iamswarnadeep/Link-Shortener-by-Swarnadeep/README.md

 Link Shortener is a Chrome extension developed to shorten the long Links.

-Generally some url links are very lenthy and its hard to share them with anyone, so using this tool you can create a short url which is easy to share on any platform.
+Generally some url links are very lengthy and it's hard to share them with anyone, so using this tool you can create a short url which is easy to share on any platform.

 ## Demo Video